Tomb of Seyyid Mahmut Hayrani

-Tomb of Seydi Mahmut Hayrani (Seydi Mahmut Hayrani Türbesi) is in Akşehir, Konya Province, Turkey.
+The tomb of Seyyid Mahmut Hayrani (Seyyid Mahmut Hayrani Türbesi) is in Akşehir, Konya Province, Turkey.

-Seydi Mahmut Hayrani
+Seyyid Mahmut Hayrani

-Seydi Mahmut was a Sufi mystic and a follower of Mevlana (Rumi).
+Seyyid Mahmut was a Sufi mystic and a follower of Mevlana (Rumi).
 He was born in Harran, what is now a village of Şanlıurfa Province, Turkey.
 He travelled to Konya and met with Mevlana.
 Then he travelled to Akşehir about 100 km northwest of Konya where he died in 1268.
-Famous satirical figure Nasreddin Hoca was probably a follower of Seydi Mahmut.
+Famous satirical figure Nasreddin Hoca was probably a follower of Seyyid Mahmut.